sduclassroom/splab1/README.md

 Your solution should be stored in file [./solution/top10](./solution/top10).
 To run the solution make it executable by `chmod +x top10` command.
 Your solution typically will include 2-5 lines of commmands.
 One line is also possible with `awk` but it will look ugly (my subjective point of view).

 The most impressive correct solution will get a small **prize** from me.
-Your solution may impress if it is clear and stands-out from others solutions.

 _Best of luck!_